diogoaurelio/schedoscopeWiki/Test-Framework.md

   //
   //Import the input schema in order to have access to its fields.
-  //If you have multiple output schemas to test you have to import the specific schema
+  //If you have multiple output schemas to test
+  //you have to import the specific schema
   //you're testing into the test case.
   //
   import restaurant._

   //
-  //Each test case now follows the pattern of filling the input schema with data.
+  //Each test case now follows the pattern of
+  //filling the input schema with data,
-  //Triggering a transformation and verifying the results.
+  //triggering a transformation and verifying the results.
   //
   it should "load an italian restaurant" in {
     //Fill the input schema
     {
       //define which schema you're acessing.
-Make sure to enclose it in it's own scope. import nodes._
+      //Make sure to enclose it in it's own scope. import nodes._
       set(v(id, "267622930"),
         v(geohash, "t1y06x1xfcq0"),